koreader/ffi-cdecl/README.md

 First fetch third party dependencies using `git submodule init` and `git submodule update`.

-THen just type `make` to build.
+Then just type `make` to build.
 The default setup builds the plugin for an `arm-none-linux-gnueabi` toolchain located in `/opt/arm-2012.03`, just like the default settings used by the koreader nightly build scripts.